Save Big During Samsung's Week-Long Early Black Friday Sale

 All week long, you can save thousands of dollars on Samsung's most popular products.
 If you're in the market for a new television, you can enjoy the stunning picture quality of quantum matrix technology and take $1,700 off a 65-inch Neo QLED 8K Smart TV.
 Looking to treat yourself or a loved one to a phone upgrade?
 You can get a Galaxy S22 for as low as $50 with eligible trade-ins.
 Samsung is also launching Deals of the Day with exclusive deals on best-selling products — such as the Galaxy Z Flip4 and smart washers and dryers — available for 24 hours only.

-Below, we've rounded up the best deals to take advantage of during Samsung Week 2022.
-Be sure to check back in all week long so you don't miss out on exclusive savings offered during the Deals of the Day.
+Below, we've rounded up the best deals to take advantage of during Samsung Week 2022 before the sale ends tomorrow.
+Be sure to check back here so you don't miss out on exclusive savings offered during the Deals of the Day.

 The main reason to choose the S22 Ultra is the phone's 108-megapixel camera with an f/1.8 aperture lens, making it the best of Samsung's phones at capturing photos in low light—and now you can get an extra $50 off, a free memory upgrade, and up to $800 enhanced trade-in credit.